bicabone/gpt-madness/README.md

 # NCAA Basketball Tournament Simulation

-This project is a command-line tool for simulating the NCAA basketball tournament using a Markov chain model based on team seeds and KenPom scores.
+This project is a command-line tool for simulating the NCAA basketball tournament results with KenPom scores.

 ## Installation